Updated: October 26, 2022

-I’ve loved it so much I’ve gone back numerous times within the last few weeks.
+I’ve loved it so much that I’ve gone back numerous times within the last few weeks.
 Can you see why I said the caffeine trip has been great?
 Haha!
 They do have oat milk as an alternative and some pretty unique drinks.

 Favorite drink: Vanilla Latte with oat milk, Rose Latte

 Big Shoulders Coffee has numerous locations in the city.
 They are a roaster offering “no-nonsense artisan coffee.” my favorite has been their West Town (Chicago Ave.) location.

 I had seen photos of their marshmallow lattes floating around Instagram for months before I decided to check it out.
 Silly me.
 I missed out on months of delicious Coffee.